One Minute to Twenty Minutes

 Tessie escapes to a New Age center, desperate to relax by the lake and express herself in the class she’s taking.
 The people are nuts and she almost drowns, but discovers some inner resources along the way.
 A satiric social commentary.

-staged reading Lower East Side Festival, 2010
+Production History: Staged reading at The Lower East Side Festival, 2010.